You are at the top of the page

 William and Mary's Kensington Palace

-Kensington Palace was once a small suburban villa called Nottingham House.
-William and Mary disliked staying in London, which they found smoky and damp, and transformed Kensington into an opulent country retreat.
-The new palace provided them relative comfort within easy reach of Westminster.
+When William and Mary came to the throne, Kensington Palace was a small suburban villa called Nottingham House.
+The King and Queen transformed it into an opulent country retreat.
+The new palace provided them with relative comfort, within easy reach of London.

 Tap to zoom

-Painting of deer in a park with a large brick palace in the background
+Painting of deer in a park with a large brick palace in the background.
+A tree hangs above the deer and birds can be seen in the sky.

 This is the earliest known view of William III and Mary II's newly-completed palace at Kensington.